-Dynamic allocation is a network-wide feature that allows Open Auction bids to compete in real time with guaranteed and remnant line items.
+Dynamic allocation is a feature available on all Ad Manager networks that allows all non-guaranteed demand—Open Auction, Open Bidding, and remnant line items—to compete in real time with guaranteed line items.
 Competition occurs on an impression-by-impression basis and does not compromise delivery or revenue of guaranteed line items.

 The following Google products can serve ads to Ad Manager networks using dynamic allocation: